theheking/intro-to-r/content/3_dataframes.md

 1. We’ve read our data in to R, so now we can work with it in R

-2. We’ve created a data frame (with the read.csv command) in the standard way R works with data (notice that we didn't have to specify a dataframe when using read.csv - it is the default format that the function will return to you)
+2. We’ve created a data frame using the `read.csv()` function.
+We didn't have to specify a dataframe when using `read.csv()` as it is the default format that the function will return to you

-##### Some more about read.csv and loading data
+#### Some more about read.csv and loading data

 > `read.csv()` is an example of a "wrapper" function as it uses `read.table()` inside of it but with the default arguments changed to what is required for a loading a .csv file.
 Running `read.table("data/Ecoli_metadata.csv", sep = ",", header = TRUE)` is the same as running `read.csv("data/Ecoli_metadata.csv")`
 >